mihirchronicles/mihirchronicles.github.io/content/bookshelf/making-of-manager.md

 - Hiring well: look for advocates, not consensus
     - When interviewing a candidate, don't use consensus to make the hiring decision; everyone saying "hire," but no one being enthusiastic, often leads to weak hires who don't perform all that well.
 Instead, look for one or more passionate advocates who feel strongly about hiring the candidate and are willing to go to bat for them.
 That's usually a stronger signal of a strong hire.
     - Hiring is super critical and should be done very well.
 “As a manager, one of the smartest ways to multiply your team’s impact is to hire the best people and empower them to do more and more until you stretch the limits of their capabilities”
-    - Plan intentionally and ahead of time—think about your future org chart ahead of time.
+    - Plan intentionally and ahead of time-think about your future org chart ahead of time.
     - Hiring is a manager’s responsibility.
 Work closely with the recruiting team and build an awesome relationship with them.
 Be super clear about what you’re looking for and make sure your recruiting team knows specifically what you’re looking for.
     - Be aware that interview performance is not correlated with job performance.
 Try to understand candidates experience especially on similar projects in a similar environment.
 - How to make things happen:
     - Process is critical.
-It is not about light bulb moments — it is about trying quickly, being curious and doubling down on what is working.
+It is not about light bulb moments - it is about trying quickly, being curious and doubling down on what is working.
     - You need an ambitious, concrete, and specific vision for your team.
 If you ask 5 random people who have heard your vision to repeat it, would they be able to?
     - Your strategy should acknowledge your team’s strengths and weaknesses.
     - Prioritization is absolutely critical.
     - Effort does not count; results are what matter.
     - Ownership needs to be clear.
-    - People are biased to underestimate how long things will take—so buffer accordingly.
+    - People are biased to underestimate how long things will take-so buffer accordingly.
-    - Speed matters—move fast.
+    - Speed matters-move fast.
     - Establish a culture where collective learning and resilience are critical.
 At the end of the day, a resilient organization is not one that never makes mistakes but rather one whose mistakes make it stronger over time.
     - Describe over and over again the world you’d like to see.
 Try to connect every task, project, description or goal with the organization’s higher purpose.
-    - Codify processes into playbooks to save time — this will also ensure that you’re not a bottleneck when you are on vacation or if/when you leave.
+    - Codify processes into playbooks to save time - this will also ensure that you’re not a bottleneck when you are on vacation or if/when you leave.
 - One-On-One tips:
     - I recommend no less than a weekly 1:1 with every report for thirty minutes, and more time if needed.
     - One-on-ones should be focused on your report and what would help him be more successful, not on you and what you need.